influxdata/influxdb-client-js/influxdb-client.writeoptions.batchsize.md

 ## WriteOptions.batchSize property

-max number of records to send in a batch
+max number of records/lines to send in a batch

 <b>Signature:</b>